glennj/exercism.io/_mentor_notes/tcl.md

 }
 ```
 Now, where is "ARITH DIVZERO" documented?
 I think only in the source code,
-but we can as tcl to show us:
+but we can ask tcl to show us:
 ```tcl
 $ tclsh
 % set a 1; set b 0